-• To turn automatic playback off, touch AUTO PLAY again.

-• When the automatic playback is on, you can not operate repeating play of DVD disc (refer to Repeating play on the next page).
+- To turn automatic playback off, touch AUTO PLAY again. - To switch between groups of touch panel keys, touch NEXT or PREV. - When the automatic playback is on, you can not operate repeating play of DVD disc (refer to Repeating play on the next page).